r3wald/espurna-wiki/Hardware-Arilux-AL-LCxx.md

 Open the plastic enclosure (using a sharp tool) and extract the little board inside.

 You will see some soldering points with labels: GND, TX, RX and I00.
-If you are good enought with the soldering iron, connect dupont wires to these pads (check this guide)[Hardware-Magic-Home-LED-Controller].
+If you are good enought with the soldering iron, connect dupont wires to these pads ([check this guide](Hardware-Magic-Home-LED-Controller)).

 If you prefer to got the safe way, use this tricky method: